 JobPath – New Employment Activation Programme

-JobPath will be delivered in two contract areas that are based on the Department’s current divisional structure.
+Two companies (Seetec Limited and Turas Nua Limited) will provide JobPath services in two contract areas that are based on the Department’s divisional structure.

 - Seetec - West; Midlands North; North East; North West, Dublin Central; Dublin North; Dublin South.